Radioactive Decay Calculator

 Only a radioactive gaseous atomic species is known to scientists: radon.
 It can reach the surface of the Earth and leak in basements, where it can be a major hazard.
 The highest value ever measured was a staggering 100,000 Bq/m³, measured in the basement of a nuclear power plant worker in the US.
 It was noticed because he was triggering every radiation alarm in the power plant, but the power plant was still being built.
 Imagine the confusion!

-Half-life and activity play a fundamental role in historical dating: the amount of carbon-14 remaining in a sample allows us to determine its age, since its specific activity and half-life are stable quantities.
-It works by measuring the amount of carbon-14 in a sample, and then (knowing that going backward in time its value doubles roughly every 5,730 years) establish when the ratio between carbon-14 and carbon-12 (the stable isotope of carbon) was as expected.
-We have a calculator that will help you with radiocarbon dating.
+Half-life and activity play a fundamental role in historical dating: the amount of carbon-14 remaining in a sample allows us to determine its age since its specific activity and half-life are stable quantities.
+It works by measuring the amount of carbon-14 in a sample and then (knowing that going backward in time, its value doubles roughly every 5,730 years) establishing when the ratio between carbon-14 and carbon-12 (the stable isotope of carbon) was as expected.
+The radiocarbon dating calculator is spot-on for these kinds of problems.
 Try it out!

 What is radioactive decay?